edoucet-AI/ai-case-study/README.md

 <p>Amazon launched its first Amazon Go store in Seatle, WA in January of 2018.
 The Amazon-owned convenience stores allowed customers to walk in, pick items off the shelf, and then walk out without needing to checkout using a traditional cashier.
 Amazon, however, owns the AI technology and has been unwilling to license the technology to other retailers.
 In October of 2021, Instacart acquired Caper AI for $350 million.
 Caper AI is a startup company that builds smart carts and cashier-less checkout technology.
 Instacart’s acquisition of Caper Carts gives the organization an AI-driven competitive advantage over its competitors.
 In addition to automatically recognizing items placed in the cart, Caper Carts can also sync with the grocery stores loyalty program allowing shoppers to take advantage of additional savings.
 Caper Carts also use AI algorithms to push customized advertisements, recipes, and purchase suggestions to the shopper that appear on the tablet-sized screen on the cart.
 Instacart’s Caper Carts also offer gamification features that give shoppers rewards for fulfilling certain shopping behaviors.</p>

 <p>Learning from Amazon’s restrictive licensing model and expensive infrastructure retrofitting costs, Instacart has taken a different approach and has licensed the AI Caper Cart technology to several grocers and retail partners.
 Some of the well-known retail partners that currently use Caper Carts include Kroger, Schucks, Sobeys, Geissler’s, Super Market, and Wakefern Food Corp.</p>
 <p>Instacart is leveraging its Caper Cart technology to offer consumers an effortless and rewarding shopping experience through the use of its Caper Carts that calculates the total cost of all the items placed in the cart in real-time and displays the shopper's grocery items and total on an easy to use touch screen tablet that is built into the AI cart.
 This technology allows shoppers to skip the checkout line.</p>

+## Caper Cart Demo
+> Click on the video below to view a demo of the Caper Cart technology at Schucks.
 <p align="center">
 <a href="https://www.youtube.com/watch?v=uSbREMKZptg" target="_blank">
   <img src="https://img.youtube.com/vi/uSbREMKZptg/0.jpg" alt="Caper Cart Demo">